Bridgeconn/usfm-grammar/python-usfm-parser/README.md

 # USFM-Grammar

 The python library that facilitates
-* Parsing and validation of USFM files using `tree-sitter-usfm`
+* Parsing and validation of USFM files using `tree-sitter-usfm3`
 * Conversion of USFM files to other formats (USX, dict, list etc)
 * Extraction of specific contents from USFM files like scripture alone(clean verses), notes (footnotes, cross-refs) etc